-Merton is planning, within a couple of years, to introduce wheelie bins for all waste collections as it joins a multi-borough scheme.
+Merton is planning to introduce wheelie bins for all waste collections in October 2018 as part of a multi-borough scheme.
 The South London Waste Partnership (SLWP) covers Merton, Sutton, Croydon and Kingston Councils.
 Veolia has been chosen as the recommended preferred bidder to handle waste collection and street cleaning services across the four boroughs.
-Here's our update from a recent email alert:

 • Non-recyclable rubbish fortnightly from a 240 litre wheelie bin